15 Jan 2020 - tsp

 First before assembly or flashing one has to dismantle the switch.
 This is done by pulling away the front cover from the back which gives access to the logic board (including flash and ESP8266).
 This doesn’t provide any access to live voltage.
 All live voltage handling is done on a second board that’s connected to the back of the logic board via a pin header (one can simply pull out the logic board).

 The second board situated in the back exposes live main power - beware when doing any work on the switch while not disabling main power supply (which you shouldn’t do anyways).
-The second board contains the high voltage relais which is a mechanical relais and the power supply logic.
+The second board contains the high voltage relay which is a mechanical relay and the power supply logic.